git-girl/pseudo-projectile-plugin/research.md

 - does this mean that if program terminates the Futures threads are also dropped?

 > If you don't need async for performance reasons, threads can often be the simpler alternative.

+- Threads stay alive regardless of what happens to the parent thread
+-